mattmeng/docs/_posts/2015-11-18-gated_dod_rfc.md

 #### Responsibilities

-1. Tech Leads can meet together at a scheduled time in an open format to resolve these merge requests together.
+1. Mentors can meet together at a scheduled time in an open format to resolve these merge requests together.
 2. Ensures completeness of code changes and tests.
 3. Reviews Areas of Impact Report.
 4. Validates definition of done completion.